jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

   (a) the applicant; and
   (b) each objector; and
   (c) the constable, the inspector, and the Medical Officer of Health, to whom a copy of the application has been sent in accordance with this Act.
-(5) The hearing of a matter or any part of it may be conducted by telephone, audiovisual link, or other remote access facility if the licensing authority or the chairperson considers it appropriate and the necessary facilities are available.
+(5) The hearing of a matter or any part of it by the licensing authority or licensing committee concerned may be conducted by telephone, audiovisual link, or other remote access facility if the licensing authority or licensing committee considers it appropriate and the necessary facilities are available.
+(6) The licensing authority or licensing committee concerned must consider any reasonable request made by a person to participate in the hearing of a matter or any part of it by telephone, audiovisual link, or other remote access facility.

 ### 203 Proceedings of licensing authority and licensing committees
 (1) Whenever the licensing authority meets for the purpose of hearing any appeal, or the authority or any licensing committee meets for the purposes of exercising or performing any power or function that it is required by this Act to exercise or perform at a public hearing, the meeting must, except in a case to which section 202(1) applies and subject to the provisions of subsections (3) and (4), be held in public.